 Full Time Clinical Experiences

 Clinical education is a vital component of USciences’ physical therapy program.
 Under the supervision of a clinical instructor who is a licensed physical therapist, you integrate knowledge, skills, and professional development in the field during full-time clinical education experiences.
-You will begin with an eight-week clinical experience after a shortened fall semester during the second year of the professional program.
-There are two additional eight-week clinical experiences during the summer between the second and third year of the professional program.
-The final clinical experience, called an internship, occurs between shortened fall and spring semesters of the third year, lasting for sixteen weeks.
+You will begin with an eight-week first full-time clinical education experience after a shortened fall semester during the second year of the professional program.
+There are two additional eight-week intermediate full-time clinical education experiences during the summer between the second and third year of the professional program.
+Your terminal full-time clinical education experience, occurs between shortened fall and spring semesters of the third year, lasting for sixteen weeks.
 Altogether, there are 4 experiences and 40 weeks of clinical education during the professional phase of the physical therapy program.
 We encourage students to travel outside the Philadelphia area for clinical experiences to have broad exposure to a variety of learning opportunities.
 University of the Sciences has contracts with hundreds of facilities nationwide, including:

 - Acute Care hospitals

 - Skilled nursing facilities, sub-acute rehabilitation centers and nursing homes

 - Outpatient offices that may offer specialties such as women’s health, sports medicine, work hardening and neurological rehabilitation

 - Pediatrics - school based and early intervention